 Scott has been with the Tesfa Foundation since its inception.
-He is a muscian and lives in Minneapolis.
-With a backround in banking, commercial insurance, and at the YWCA he loves putting his customer service, sales, and administrative experience to work so that Tesfa can achieve its mission.
+He is a musician and lives in Minneapolis.
+With a background in banking, commercial insurance, and at the YWCA he loves putting his customer service, sales, and administrative experience to work so that Tesfa can achieve its mission.

-Menna Alemu, Gililu Alemayehu, Tesfahun Andarge, Cien Kielty-Lucas
+Menna Alemu, Yemisrach Worku, Tesfahun Andarge, Ijigu Tefere

 Board of Directors